“Lenovo’s Legion Y730 15-inch is a performer, but the thrill doesn’t last. Literally.”

 Lenovo’s Vantage software suite makes an appearance on the Legion Y730.
 It replaces the standard Windows battery life indicator and offers a few other extras, like extra hotkey support.
 The keyboard’s lighting is controlled by Corsair’s iCUE app, but there’s also a separate Lenovo menu which…well, we never quite figured out what it’s supposed to do, aside from control the macro keys.
 McAfee LiveSafe trial edition was installed on our review unit, as well.

 Handsome and sturdy, the Lenovo Legion Y730 is an enjoyable laptop that’s held back by its price.
 Our review unit, with a 256GB solid state drive and 2TB mechanical disk, sells for $1,550.
-That’s way too much for a gaming laptop powered by the GTX 1050 Ti.
+That’s way too much for a

 Is there a better alternative?

 Though it has a less attractive display and similar battery life woes, Dell’s G3 Gaming can match the Lenovo Legion Y730 15-inch in performance at a lower price.